yuanbei/Nars-Wiki/NarNode,-communication-between-reasoners-over-UDP.md

 Another reason: Sending the task also makes it keep track of occurrence time of derived tasks for time-critical applications.

 Why UDP?
 The TCP overhead is not required, should a packet be lost, re-derivation will re-deliver it anyway.
+Also, there is no need for derived tasks to be received in the order they were derived.